 Nancy Muller is continually impressed by the grace and ingenuity of girls dealing with their menstrual periods.
 “Every month, all around the world,” she says, “there are girls who don’t know what’s happening when they suddenly get their menstrual period, who face shame and embarrassment and taboos around the subject, and on top of all that, who don’t have easily available means to absorb the blood.”

-Menstruation, says Nancy, program officer with our Technology Solutions program, is a complex subject with repercussions for public health, global development, women’s empowerment, and beyond.
-To commemorate the first global Menstrual Hygiene Day May 28, we asked Nancy to help us understand the issues by answering one seemingly simple question:
+Nancy is a Senior Program Officer working in menstrual health.
+Menstruation, says Nancy, is a complex subject with repercussions for public health, global development, women’s empowerment, and beyond.
+To commemorate global Menstrual Hygiene Day on May 28th, we asked Nancy to help us understand the issues by answering one seemingly simple question:

 Why do girls need sanitary pads to stay in school?